Search and Replace across all Repositories in a GitLab Instance

 for dir in "$1"/*; do

-# if its not a folder, continue
+# if it's not a folder, continue

 if [ ! -d "$dir" ]; then